-The next thing on a list was the bottom part of both cases – plastic screw studs to be more specific.
+The next thing on the list was the bottom part of both cases – plastic screw studs to be more specific.

 These were also in pretty bad shape.
 Most of the studs were broken by using screws of the wrong type.
-I’ve used hotair set to 150 C to release tensions that were made by screws.
-After that, I’ve dropped cyano-acrylic glue between cracks and used a copper wire to strengthen a stud from the outside.
+I’ve used a hotair set to 150 C to release tensions that were made by screws.
+After that, I dropped cyano-acrylic glue between cracks and used copper wire to strengthen a stud from the outside.

-Below a picture of a stud before hotair treatment.
+Below is a picture of a stud before hotair treatment.

 With copper wire reinforcement

-In the meantime, brand new drive belts arrived so I’ve installed them right away in all four drives and tested them.
+In the meantime, brand new drive belts arrived so I installed them right away on all four drives and tested them.

 That’s it!
 Another happy end.
 Another two ZX Spectrum 128K +3 are back to life 😀